symbol/symbol-docs/source/concepts/metadata.rst

 NamespaceMetadataTransaction
 ============================

-Announce a namespace metadata transaction to associate a key-value state to a namespace.
+Announce a NamespaceMetadataTransaction to associate a key-value state to a namespace.

 **Version**: 0x01